ganyunhee/blog_files/blog_site/content/posts/hugo_init_setup.md

     - others
 ---

-A blog post for documenting the installation of Hugo on Windows 11 and setting up a Hugo theme for GitHub Pages.
+A blog post for documenting the installation of Hugo on Windows 11 and setting up a Hugo theme for GitHub Pages."

 ref. https://www.youtube.com/watch?v=psyz4UPnGAA . https://gohugo.io/getting-started/quick-start/ .